wylinks/mpiot/docs/rtl8195a/modules/wireless.rst

 .. method:: WLAN.on()

-   To turn the WiFi hardware.
+   To turn on the WiFi hardware.

    :raise OSError: if turn on wifi hardware failed
    :return: None